How To Announce Your New Business (and steal my actual email!)

 AUTHENTIC WRITING TIP:

-* A business that focuses on authenticity in its writing builds trust.
-And people only buy from people they trust.
+* A business owner who focuses on authenticity in their writing builds trust.
+And people only buy from people they trust to help them get what they want or solve their problems.

 Here are some examples of wording for new business announcements.